leOug/one-filers/README.md

 # one-filers
-Like cool one liners, but with files, but for terraform
+Like cool one-liners, but with files, but for terraform

 I always have difficulties when I begin writing READMEs so I asked mister G. Pitee to write a beginning for me.
 The code and the rest are my own.